Lukasa/spdypy/README.rst

 version of Python that supports TLS Next Protocol Negotation.
 If anyone is able to backport that support into earlier versions, please get in touch.

+For the same reason, SPDYPy also requires OpenSSL version 1.0.1 or later, because that is the minimum version that supports NPN.
+If your currently installed version of OpenSSL is older than that you will need to upgrade, and then recompile Python 3.3 against the new version of OpenSSL.

+Instructions for how to do this will come shortly.

 License
 -------